1Corinthians 12:3

 Only God is "good"!
 Now tell me: why, exactly, are you calling me "good"?
 Do you know me?

-Do you can hear Him?
+Do you hear Him?

 When Jesus came into the coasts of Caesarea Philippi, he asked his disciples, saying, 'Whom do men say that I, the Son of man, am?'